 Bring Your Own Food

 Different parks have different regulations but here at Petco Park in San Diego you are allowed to bring your own food with you to the game.
-While chips and cookies may be your first though, why not bring a snack such as a bowl of granola.
-With Raisin Bran® Granola, not only are you saving money but you are also eating better compared to that hotdog that's been soaking in water for the past few weeks - and especially that giant stick of cotton candy.
-Plus it tastes great and has just that right amount of "sweetness" to satisfy that craving you might have.
+While chips and cookies may be your first thought, why not bring your own peanuts and Cracker Jacks?

 Buy Souvenirs Outside of the Park

 It may be tempting to buy that shirt or novelty baseball, but chances are there are shops just outside the park that are far cheaper.

 Ask About the Actual Volume of Different Serving Sizes